okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/itp-et/index.md

 ### user.session.end

 **Description:** This event is triggered when Okta terminates all IDX sessions.
-If there are 'N' active sessions for an user the event will appear 'N' times.
-All 'N' events contain externalSessionId and System.Transaction.ID that correlates with the System.Transaction.ID under the user.session.clear event.
+If there are 'N' active sessions for a user the event appears 'N' times.
+All 'N' events contain `externalSessionId` and `System.Transaction.ID` that correlate with the `System.Transaction.ID` under the `user.session.clear` event.

 | Key Event Attributes  | Description                                         | Data Type      | Example Values |
 | --------------------- | --------------------------------------------------- | -------------- | -------------- |